-As of the Full Year 2002 MEPS deliveries, the Census Bureau began using an updated coding scheme for both industry and occupation.
+As of the full-year 2002 MEPS deliveries, the Census Bureau began using an updated coding scheme for both industry and occupation.
 Therefore, the industry and occupation variables for pre-2002 files are not comparable to those for 2002 and later files.
-See the 2002 Jobs File (HC-063) for crosswalks of the 2003 (new) and 1990 (old) detailed-to-condensed Census industry and occupation codes.
+For 2002 and later Jobs files, both the pre-2002 and updated crosswalks of detailed-to-condensed Census industry and occupation codes are available on the MEPS Web site.

-This 2003 Jobs file does not include any weights necessary to extrapolate this data to the U.S. population.
-To make person-level estimates, link to any of the 2003 MEPS files and use the person-level weight for the appropriate panel.
+This 2004 Jobs file does not include any weights necessary to extrapolate this data to the U.S. population.
+To make person-level estimates, link to any of the 2004 MEPS files and use the person-level weight for the appropriate panel.
 The link should be made through the variable DUPERSID.
-Note that not all persons in the MEPS have positive weights and job records; only those persons who have either a positive person-level or family-level weight in the 2003 Full-Year Person-Level file are included in the 2003 Jobs file.
+Note that not all persons in the MEPS have positive weights and job records; only those persons who have either a positive person-level or family-level weight in the full-year 2004 person-level files are included in the 2004 Jobs file.